-- a) Impact of Rates -The Administration will analyze current rates and include the impact of any proposed rate changes as part of the estimating of operating revenues. - b) Impact of Volumes The Administration will consider the impact of volumes/admissions as part of the estimating of operating revenues. - c) New Types of Revenue The Administration will identify and include any proposed new revenue sources as part of estimating operating revenues. - d) Non-recurring Revenue or Funding The Administration will identify to City Council the amount of Non-recurring Revenue or funding, if any, that is being used to balance the operating budget.
-To ensure a Structurally Balanced Budget, if Non-recurring Revenue or funding is required to balance the budget in any Multi-Year Business Plan and Budget, appropriate adjustments to expenditures or Recurring Revenue must be made in the following Multi-Year Business Plan and Budget to remediate the gap in funding for future years and ensure a financially sustainable budget.
+- a) Impact of Rates -The Administration will analyze current rates and include the impact of any proposed rate changes as part of the estimating of operating revenues. - b) Impact of Volumes The Administration will consider the impact of volumes/admissions as part of the estimating of operating revenues. - c) New Types of Revenue The Administration will identify and include any proposed new revenue sources as part of estimating operating revenues.

-3.15 Operating Budget Accountability
+3.6 Operating Budget Accountability